SteveGoodenough/AoC-2020/README.md

 Yes I fell into the; do part one without thinking that "I bet part two adds validation"

 Sample data starting to not do enough, i.e. multiple validations all in one go, but I was in that need to get the result to get up the (private) scoreboard a bit.

+### day 5

+Oh I wrote some rubbish before the binary hit me in refactoring, then I could simplify the first part down to one line with a function to calc the ticket id

+Part two is still annoying, I know there's a gap in the list, what's the quickest/neatest way to find it...

+And as for writing a test for part 2 meant writing a function to create a list of tickets with a gap in it.... test the test?